Gordon-Tsai/Causal_inference_Brazil_education/README.md

-Here is the causal inference Reserach in Stanford MS&E 228 for the causal relationship of Brazil financial income to Education
+Here is the causal inference Reserach project in Stanford MS&E 228 for the causal relationship of Brazil financial income to Education